Expose a Local Service with Cloudflare Tunnel

 # in ~/.zshrc

-alias ccy="claude --teammate-mode tmux --dangerously-skip-permissions"
+alias ccy="claude --dangerously-skip-permissions"

-ccp() { claude --no-chrome --no-session-persistence -p "$*"; }
+ccp() { claude --model sonnet --effort high --safe-mode --no-session-persistence --no-chrome -p "$*"; }

 Use ccp for ad-hoc prompts: